jhollist/nsink/paper.md

 for a single 12-digit HUC.
 The effort required for the analysis limited it’s application as scaling beyond a few pilot studies was not feasible.
-The goal of `nsink` was to address this limitation and provide an open source solution that could be run on a single small watershed (e.g. 12-digit HUC) in minutes to hours with minimal manual input.
+The goal of `nsink` was to address this limitation and provide an open source solution that could be run on a single small watershed (e.g., 12-digit HUC) in minutes to hours with minimal manual input.

 # The `nsink` package